eugeniop/blog/_posts/2022-05-16-An-opinionanted-http-client-for-arduino.md

 In my app, things happen one at a time.
 There's no "OS", no concurrency, no re-entrant code (for the most part).
 Which allows me reasonably and safely _reuse_ blocks of memory.
 An obvious example is a buffer for a `request` and a buffer for a `response`.
 I can simply have one.

 Because memory fragmentation can be an issue too, I tend to favor static buffers of pre-defined sizes, designed for the expected use, and some code protections in case something goes wild.
 That's why most of my functions will take a `size_t` parameter everytime I am dealing with buffers.
 I can check how far I am going (e.g. copying or moving data).
 Also, minimal dynamic allocations.
+Last, but not least, I tend to stay away from using `String`.
+Here's [an excellent article](https://hackingmajenkoblog.wordpress.com/2016/02/04/the-evils-of-arduino-strings/) on the issues with this class.

 ## The original library